qqrs/qqrs.github.com/source/_posts/2013-04-10-twilio-light-sensor.markdown

 	return f.getcode() == 200
 ```

-To run the script, Python packages will need to be installed.
+To run the script, Python packages must be installed.
 See the Adafruit article
 [here](http://learn.adafruit.com/reading-a-analog-in-and-controlling-audio-volume-with-the-raspberry-pi/necessary-packages)
 on installing `python-dev` and `rpi.gpio`.
-If a keyboard and monitor are attached, the script can be run at the terminal: `python twilio_light_sensor.py`.
+The script can be run at the terminal: `python twilio_light_sensor.py`.

 To run the script automatically at boot, it can be added to the end of `/etc/rc.local`,
-immediately before the `exit 0` line, with this command (modifying the path to script if necessary):
+immediately before the `exit 0` line:
-`python /home/pi/twilio_light_sensor/twilio_light_sensor.py &`.
+`python /home/pi/twilio_light_sensor/twilio_light_sensor.py &`
+(modifying the path to script if necessary).

 Note that the `&` is required to allow the rest of the init sequence to complete.
 The script can be stopped by switching to another tty with Ctrl-Alt-F2, logging in, finding the process ID with `ps aux | grep twilio`, and killing the process with `kill <pid>`.